Career and College Promise

 - Ready to take on the responsibilities of being both a high school and a college student;

-- Academically motivated to start earning career and/or college transfer credits; and
+- Academically motivated to start earning college credits towards a career and/or transfer to a four-year college or university; and

 - Meet certain program and course eligibility requirements.